As we near the end of 2025, homebuyers, investors, and financial planners are looking ahead…

 Market Trends

-Competitive but Easing: Homes sell faster than the national 47-day average, but longer days on market (81 in MO, 66 in KS) suggest buyer leverage.
+- Competitive but Easing: Homes sell faster than the national 62-day average, with 38 days in MO and 29 days in KS suggesting continued seller advantage.

 Factors Driving the Kansas City Housing Market